willwade/LLMAACTestBed/README.md

-# ContextAwareTestBed: Unified Research Framework for AAC Systems
+# LLMAACTestBed: Unified Research Framework for AAC Systems

 A comprehensive framework for evaluating context-aware Large Language Model systems for Augmentative and Alternative Communication (AAC) users with Motor Neurone Disease (MND).